coderCleric/cleric-ow-mod-jam-5-base/README.md

 ## TL;DR:
 1. Mod starts at a platform in the central station (see config above)
 2. Mod takes place within 2500m radius sphere with central body marked `"centerOfSolarSystem": true` (includes hidden dimensions).
+3. Mod must list this mod as a dependency in its manifest
-3. Please have ship logs.
+4. Please have ship logs.